Bangladesh rescue operation near end; collapse death toll at 1,127

 She said she could hear many other victims weeping under the wreckage.
 "But I did not fear.
 I don't know where I got so much mental strength.
 I never thought that I could survive.
 It is the almighty Allah who saved me," said Begum, who doctors said has been recovering from acute dehydration.

-Average monthly minimum wages now stand at the equivalent of $38 after an increase of about 80 percent in 2010 in response to months of violent street protests.
+Average monthly minimum wages now stand at the equivalent of $38 (24.8 pounds) after an increase of about 80 percent in 2010 in response to months of violent street protests.

 UNREST TRIGGERS FACTORY CLOSURES